 - sift the flour and baking powder together

-- put the thyme and zest in a pastel and mortar and grind together, then mix in into the cake batter
+- put the thyme and lemon zest in a pestle and mortar and grind together, then mix into the cake batter

-- pour into your cake tin and live the mixture with a spatula
+- pour into your cake tin and level the mixture with a spatula

-- too the gooseberries in 2 tbsp of sugar and scatter the gooseberries on the top of the cake
+- toss the gooseberries in 2 tbsp of sugar and scatter the gooseberries on the top of the cake

 - press the gooseberries into the mixture slightly